ledgersmb/LedgerSMB/doc/conf/README.md

 We don't directly serve LedgerSMB via the HTTP Daemon, rather we use the daemon to reverse proxy to a plackup or starman instance.
-This is done for significant performance gains
+This is done for significant performance gains.
 ONLY one of these should be copied into the appropriate system config dir and modified as explained within the file.
 On debian systems it would be a subdir of /etc/nginx/ or /etc/apache/